hanzishu/hanzishu/README-en.md

 - The English letters in the editing field that represents ‘品’will be converted to word ‘品’ automatically.

-6． Phone version of specific editor that supports puzzle typing method
+6． Phone version of specific editor that supports pictographic typing method

 iPhone: From Apple app store, download 'Hanzishu' app.
 Android phones: From Google play store, download 'Hanzishu' app.

 From the bottom of the main menu, select 'typing', then select 'editor'.
-The editor has puzzle input method built-in, therefore just set the input language as the standard English input, and start typing with the puzzle typing method.
+The editor has pictographic input method built-in, therefore just set the input language as the standard English input, and start typing with the pictographic typing method.

 The typing method is same as the general purpose program, and it also has built-in Pinyin input method, but it doesn't support phrases or sentences yet.

-7．Network version of specific editor that supports puzzle typing method
+7．Network version of specific editor that supports pictographic typing method

 From browser of a phone or a computer, open up the web page https://hanzishu.com

 From the bottom of the main menu, select 'typing', then select 'editor'.
-The editor has puzzle input method built-in, therefore just set the input language as the standard English input, and start typing with the puzzle typing method.
+The editor has pictographic input method built-in, therefore just set the input language as the standard English input, and start typing with the pictographic typing method.

 The typing method is same as the general purpose program, and it also has built-in Pinyin input method, but it doesn't support phrases or sentences yet.

 Note: If some phone or computer can't open the above link, you can go to baidu.com to search for 'hanzishu.com', and the search result would show something like "Can't fnd this url.
 You can directly visit hanzishu.com".
 Click the link and it should open the web page.

-8． Puzzle typing method: Typing practice course
+8． Pictographic typing method: Typing practice course

-Hanzishu puzzle typing method comes with a practice course.
+Hanzishu pictographic typing method comes with a practice course.

 As mentioned earlier, first go to the Hanzishu web site or phone app, from the main menu, select 'typing'.
 The typing exercises include input method course, single component typing exercies and common character practices.